hpyhacking/peatio/README.md

 ## Custom Styles

-Peatio front-end based Bootstrap 3.0 version and Sass, and you can custom exchange style for your mind.
+Peatio front-end is based Bootstrap 3.0 and Sass, so you can customize the style of your exchange.

 * change bootstrap default variables in `vars/_bootstrap.css.scss`
 * change peatio custom default variables in `vars/_basic.css.scss`